Harry S. Truman: Recognition of Israel

-Calls for Civil Rights
+Calls for civil rights

-Under his predecessor, Franklin D. Roosevelt, the Fair Employment Practices Committee was created to address racial discrimination in employment, and in 1946, Truman created the President's Committee on Civil Rights.
+Under his predecessor, Franklin D. Roosevelt, the Fair Employment Practices Committee was created to address racial discrimination in war-related work.
+Truman wanted to keep the committee in place after the war was over, though his attempts at doing so were unsuccessful.
+In 1946, Truman created the President's Committee on Civil Rights.
 On June 29, 1947, Truman became the first president to address the National Association for the Advancement of Colored People (NAACP).
 The speech took place at the Lincoln Memorial during the NAACP convention and was carried nationally on radio.
 In that speech, Truman laid out the need to end discrimination, which would be advanced by the first comprehensive, presidentially proposed civil rights legislation.
 Truman on "civil rights and human freedom", declared:

 In February 1948, Truman delivered a formal message to Congress requesting adoption of his 10-point program to secure civil rights, including anti-lynching, voter rights, and elimination of segregation.
 "No political act since the Compromise of 1877," argued biographer Taylor Branch, "so profoundly influenced race relations; in a sense it was a repeal of 1877."

 1948 election

 The 1948 presidential election is remembered for Truman's stunning come-from-behind victory.
 In the spring of 1948, Truman's public approval rating stood at 36 percent, and the president was nearly universally regarded as incapable of winning the general election.
 At the 1948 Democratic National Convention, Truman attempted to unify the party with a vague civil rights plank in the party platform.
 His intention was to assuage the internal conflicts between the northern and southern wings of his party.
 Events overtook his efforts.
 A sharp address given by Mayor Hubert Humphrey of Minneapolis—as well as the local political interests of a number of urban bosses—convinced the convention to adopt a stronger civil rights plank, which Truman approved wholeheartedly.
-Truman delivered an aggressive acceptance speech attacking the 80th Congress, which Truman called the "Do Nothing Congress," and promising to win the election and "make these Republicans like it."
+Truman delivered an aggressive acceptance speech attacking the 80th Congress, which Truman called the "Do Nothing Congress", and promising to win the election and "make these Republicans like it".

 Within two weeks of the 1948 convention Truman issued Executive Order 9981, ending racial discrimination in the Armed Services, and Executive Order 9980 to end discrimination in federal agencies.
 Truman took a considerable political risk in backing civil rights, and many seasoned Democrats were concerned the loss of Dixiecrat support might seriously weaken the party.
 South Carolina Governor Strom Thurmond, a segregationist, declared his candidacy for the presidency on a Dixiecrat ticket and led a full-scale revolt of Southern "states' rights" proponents.
 This rebellion on the right was matched by one on the left, led by Wallace on the Progressive Party ticket.
 The Democratic Party was splitting three ways and victory in November seemed unlikely.
 For his running mate, Truman accepted Kentucky Senator Alben W. Barkley, though he really wanted Justice William O. Douglas, who turned down the nomination.